dieswaytoofast/erlasticsearch/README.md

    * ```thrift.port``` (default : *9500*)
    * Poolboy specific information
       * ```pools```
          * Note that if you are using the _connection pooled_ version (which I recommend!
 Its easy!
 You don't need to do anything else!), the default pool has the following          parameters
             * ***Pool Name*** : *erlasticsearch_pool*
             * ***Pool Size*** : *5*
             * ***Pool Max Overflow*** : *10*
+      * If you are not going to use Poolboy, you might want to set the pool _size_ and _max_overflow_ to ***0*** if you don't want a bunch of irrelevant poolboy workers sitting around

 1. Start a client process
 	* ```erlasticsearch:start_client(<<"some_unique_name_here">>).```